 Did you see the article we posted a while ago, about how children actually benefit a great deal from chores?
-It was insightful in that it went beyond the obvious benefits of learning practical life skills like cleaning, laundry, and cooking, and identified long term benefits such as:
+(Find more articles below) It was insightful in that it went beyond the obvious benefits of learning practical life skills like cleaning, laundry, and cooking, and identified long term benefits such as:

 - more likely to succeed in adulthood